ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

 Conan Recipe for cucumber-cpp
 =============================

 I recommend using Conan for dependency management.
 I have a conan recipe in  `another GitHub repository <https://github.com/ThoSe1990/cwt-cucumber-conan>`_ to create the conan package.
-This will do the job for now (I will add instructions, once I'm done with the recipe).
-Later I can push it to conancenter, when this project is really in use.
+This will do the job for now (I'll add instructions, once I'm done with the recipe).
+Later I can push it to conancenter, when this project is actually in use.

 First we create the package: